zwang1999/ChatGPT-based-LeetCode-Helper/README.md

 # ChatGPT-based-Leetcode-Helper

-A package should be installed with "pip3 install python-leetcode" to run the following file:
+(1) Install a required pacakge with "pip3 install python-leetcode" to run the following file:

 ChatGPT-based Leetcode Helper.ipynb

+(2) Follow the instructions in get_session_id.ipynb to run the following file:

+ChatGPT-based Leetcode Helper.ipynb

-An OpenAI API key is needed to run the following files:
+(3) Prepare an OpenAI API key to run the following files:

 ChatGPT-based Leetcode Helper.ipynb, ChatGPT-based Leetcode Helper.py